Chibi-Robo! Zip Lash: Characters and world design

 Developers chose to portray the character Chibi-Robo as attractively as possible rather than creating a new character that could be commercially successful.
 The developers wanted to look at the role of Chibi-Robo from a "different perspective", with Chibi's role being on a much-larger scale than that of earlier games; Chibi is now saving the people of the world.
 The game was not created with a coherent series timeline in mind, opting instead to use Citrusoft, a company established in previous games, to tie Chibi into the world.
 However, they still wanted to keep some of the characteristics of Chibi-Robo, such as his role as a garbage cleaner.
 Throughout the game, Chibi interacts with a series of toys that appear within the levels.
-The toys were an idea of Skip Ltd., and were intended move when people are not present; Toby, a toy airplane, was used to demonstrate the concept in the E3 demo.
+The toys were an idea of Skip Ltd., and were intended to move when people are not present; Toby, a toy airplane, was used to demonstrate the concept in the E3 demo.

 The idea to include real-world snack brands in the game stemmed from a need to compare the size of Chibi-Robo with the world around him.
 The development team wanted to include another form of collectible in the game.
 Risa Tabata stated developers originally considered using landmarks such as the Statue of Liberty or the Pyramids as references but it was felt the landmarks would be too big in comparison with Chibi's size.
 Instead, developers chose to use snacks because they are common everywhere and would make people happy to see.
 Tanabe said a challenge of using snack brands was persuading companies to grant permission for the brand's use.
 For the US and European versions of the game, the respective branches of Nintendo contacted to the companies.
 For the Japanese version, however, Tabata was solely responsible for getting permission from more than thirty companies across the country.